sosandroid/FRAM_MB85RC_I2C/README.md

 |  **FM24V10** | 1024 | 6 bits | Yes | 0x04 | 17 bits (3) | No |

 Note 1 : 4K devices have a 9 bits adressing memory map.
-The 9th bit is set in the device address bytes
+The 9th bit is set in the device address byte

 Note 2 : 16K devices a 11 bits adressing memory map.
-The 3 MSB are set in the device address bytes in place of A2~A0
+The 3 MSB are set in the device address byte in place of A2~A0

 Note 3 : 1M a 17 bits adressing memory map.
 To manage this device, you need to consider it as 2 512K devices with 2 distincts adresses : 1010+A2+A1+0 and 1010+A2+A1+1.
 The library is set that way.